PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:31:11
+Last updated: 2024-04-02 18:31:44
-Random Quote: It is not wisdom but Authority that makes a law. - Thomas Hobbes
+Random Quote: If you smile when no one else is around, you really mean it. - Andy Rooney